Emerging Sustainable Architect / Designer

 Key considerations: functionality and ongoing performance, integrated sustainability aspects, long-term thinking, relevance to context, serviceability and human amenity.

-To be eligible for this category your project must be located in Australia, and must have been completed between 1 July 2023 and 30 June 2024.
+To be eligible for this category, your project must be located in Australia and completed between 1 January 2024 and 30 June 2025.
+Previous shortlisted entries will not be considered.

-A building or facility or artwork which primarily services or is used by the public except educational facilities.
+A building, facility, artwork or installation which primarily services or is used by the public, except educational facilities.
 This can include hospitals, medical centres, sports ovals and facilities, transport hubs, parliament houses, zoological gardens, museums, government department buildings and religious structures.

 All projects and design firms located within Australia are eligible to enter.
 Outside of these preliminary requirements, the qualities and characteristics of nominations under the Public Building category include: